 Although God had long been preparing His people for the coming of Christ, it’s remarkable how “unexpected” the arrival of this long-promised Messiah was.
 Yes, God’s people were told to expect a Messiah, but no one could have known that it would go down quite like this.
 At the same time, we serve a God who intentionally undermines worldly wisdom in the way He carries out His salvation (see 1 Cor 1:18–31).
 So, in a sense, the birth of Christ fits with a consistent pattern in Scripture.
 Consider both the circumstances of Christ’s birth as well as His physical appearance.
+They fulfill Scripture’s promise of Jesus, the coming Messiah.

 In Luke’s account of Christ’s birth, Joseph and Mary are forced to comply with a decree from Caesar.
 The “entire world” was being taxed (which was the primary purpose of a registration), and this required the couple to return to Joseph’s hometown of Bethlehem.